willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 https://searchfox.org/mozilla-central/source/toolkit/mozapps/update/metrics.yaml

-One long long long term goal for Socorro is to unify standards and practices with the Data Ingestion system.
+One long-term goal for Socorro is to unify standards and practices with the Data Ingestion system.
 Towards that goal, it's prudent to build out a crash annotation and processed crash schemas using whatever we can take from the equivalent metrics schemas.

-We'll additionally need to build out tooling for verifying, validating, and testing schema modifications to make ongoing maintenance easier.
+We'll also need to build out tooling for verifying, validating, and testing schema modifications to make ongoing maintenance easier.